Skip to main content

 PH-254 Feminist Theory

-Examines the development of feminist ideas and movements from the eighteenth century to the present, in the U.S. and, particularly in recent decades, globally.
+Examines the development of feminist ideas and movements from the 18th century to the present in the US and, particularly in recent decades, globally.
 A close analysis of Second Wave, Postmodern, and Black Feminist ideas are studied as a basis for writings and social action that attends to issues of race, class, gender, and sexuality, using intersectional methodologies and critiques to address issues of reproduction and health, labor and economic power, violence, and state power.

 3 credits